Loan types and limits for US students - Mono pūtea taurewa, te nui hoki mā ngā tauira nō Amerika

 The federal government offers:

-These loans have no yearly or total limit but you can take out loans only up to the Cost of Attendance.
-The Cost of Attendance changes each year so you may need to apply for a new PLUS loan each year.
+These loans don't have a yearly or total limit, but you can take out loans only up to the Cost of Attendance.
+The Cost of Attendance changes each year, so you may need to apply for a new PLUS loan each year.

 Find out about PLUS loans at Federal Student Aid